UK and USA sightings

-Asian Hornets presents no greater threat to human health than wasps or the native European hornets, but people should be cautious if the suspect Asian Hornets in the area.
+Asian Hornets present no greater threat to human health than wasps or the native European hornets, but people should be cautious if they suspect Asian Hornets in the area.

 The Asian Hornet was introduced into Europe in 2004 and has since spread throughout France, Spain, Portugal and Italy.
 It arrived in Jersey in August 2016 and in the following year 17 nests were discovered and destroyed.
 55 nests were destroyed in 2018 and a further 83 nests in 2019.